sriramrokkam/k8s-training/admin/trainer-guide.md

 - Contact the [Cloud Curriculum K8s Trainings DevOps Team](mailto:DL_5B2CDDFFECB21162D9000010@global.corp.sap?subject=[Docker%20and%20K8s%20fundamentals%20training]%20Request%20for%20trainings%20cluster%20-%20<DateOfYourTraining>) to let destroy the Gardener cluster, you used for the training.
 If needed you can request to keep the cluster for one additional week, so participants can rework on their exercises.
 - If you ask for one additional week please run [Cleanup Script](cluster_cleanup.sh) `cluster_cleanup.sh all` after the last day of training on the trainings cluster to help us save some money.
 In all but kube-system and logging namespace it
-  - scales statefulsets and deployments down to one replica.
+  - scales statefulsets and deployments down to one replica
-  - removes unused pvcs.
+  - removes unused pvcs
-  - scales LoadBalancer Services to NodePorts.
+  - demotes LoadBalancer Services to NodePorts
-- As well request to delete the kube config files, you stored for your training at https://cc-admin.mo.sap.corp/userContent/k8s-trainings/